-Daoudi identified the potential of speech processing for the management of Covid patients in tele-medicine.
-His proposal aroused the interest of Inria, MESRI and the medical profession and he has since been leading the CovidVoice project.
-The latter then evolved into the VocaPnée project in partnership with AP-HP and co-directed by K. Daoudi and Thomas Similowski, responsible for the pulmonology and resuscitation service at La Pitié-Salpêtrière hospital and UMR-S 1158.
-The objective of the VocaPnée project is to bring together all the skills available at Inria to develop and validate a vocal biomarker for the remote monitoring of patients at home suffering from an acute respiratory disease (such as Covid) or chronic (such as asthma) .
+GeoStat continues its contribution to the Covid-19 mission of Inria via the VocaPnée project in partnership with AP-HP and co-directed by K. Daoudi and Thomas Similowski, responsible for the pulmonology and resuscitation service at La Pitié-Salpêtrière hospital and UMR-S 1158.
+The objective of the VocaPnée project is to bring together skills available at Inria to develop and validate a vocal biomarker for the remote monitoring of patients at home suffering from acute respiratory diseases (such as Covid-19) or chronic one (such as asthma).
 This biomarker will then be integrated into a telemedicine platform, ORTIF or COVIDOM for Covid, to assist the doctors in assessing the patient's respiratory status.
-VocaPnée is divided into 2 longitudinal pilot clinical studies, a hospital study and another in tele-medicine.
+VocaPnée is divided into 2 longitudinal clinical studies, a hospital study, as a proof of concept, followed by another in tele-medicine.
+The former received the clearance of CPP and we are preparing the file for the CNIL clearance.
+In this context, the ADT project VocaPy started in November for a 2 years duration.
+The goal of VocaPy is to develop a Python library dedicated to pathological speech analysis and vocal biomarkers conception.
+VocaPy works in synergy with the ADT VocaPnée-Infra dedicated to the development of an infrastructure to interact with protected health data.